 In addition, this program is supported in part by a grant from the Lowell Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.

-For more information and up to date news on the Irish-American Heritage Archaeological Program, check out a blog written by St. Patrick’s Parish archivist and historian, Dave McKean, at: http://irishlowell.blogspot.com/
+For more information and up to date news on the Irish-American Heritage Archaeological Program, check out a blog written by St. Patrick’s Parish archivist and historian, Dave McKean.

 Panelists included Queen’s University Pro Vice Chancellor Dr. Tony Gallagher and Linda Bishai, Senior Program Officer, Academy for International Conflict Management and Peacebuilding at the United States Institute of Peace

-Thursday, March 8, 2012 - Dublin City University Professor and Fulbright Scholar, Dr. Gary Murphy presented a lecture: "From Celtic Tiger to EU/IMF Bailout: Ireland and the Euro Crisis."
+On March 8, 2012 Dublin City University Professor and Fulbright Scholar, Dr. Gary Murphy presented a lecture: "From Celtic Tiger to EU/IMF Bailout: Ireland and the Euro Crisis."

-Visit to UMass Lowell by His Excellency Michael Collins, Ambassador of Ireland to the United States
+UMass Lowell was visited by His Excellency Michael Collins, Ambassador of Ireland to the United States.

-Visit to UMass Lowell by delegation from Co.
-Donegal, Ireland
+The delegation from Co.
+Donegal, Ireland visited UMass Lowell.

 The Irish Echo is Irish America’s oldest - and biggest-selling newspaper with readers across 50 States.
 In 2010, the Center for Irish Partnerships was honored at the annual Irish Echo Golden Bridges Awards in 2010.
 Chancellor Marty Meehan had been the keynote speaker and honoree in 2008.

-Inauguration of President Brian MacCraith and Collaboration Agreement Signing with Dublin City University
+UMass Lowell leadership attended the inauguration of President Brian MacCraith and signed the Collaboration Agreement with Dublin City University